 Since then, it has been developed into something more than just a day for mothers.
 In fact, today it is celebrated as Family Day rather than Mother’s Day.

-The change was made back in the 1990s, and it recognises different families.
-Israel’s Ministry of Education explains that there are all kinds of families, and each one should be celebrated, whether it’s a family with two mothers, two fathers, or even single-parent households.
-Everyone’s families should be observed for spreading love and providing loving homes to their children.
+The change was made back in the 1990s.
+Israel’s Ministry of Education explains that all kinds of families should be celebrated.
+Whether it’s a family with two mothers, two fathers, or even single-parent households.
+Everyone’s families should spread love and provide loving homes to their children.

 Remembering the Past [Peru]